AJslashTracey/signal_search_strategy/README.md

 The system generates:
 - Performance metrics CSV
 - Filtered signals CSV
 - Analysis plots (heatmaps, pairplots)

+##Disclaimer

+The strategy I  tested is just to showcase what this framework can do and is not profitable in anyway